 The Master of Arts in Family Ministry program is designed to equip students for ministries with families in the context of a local church or para-church organization.
-It provides academic training and practical program application with solid biblical, theological and family social science foundations.
+It provides academic training and practical applications with solid foundations in bible, theology, and social science.

 Upon completion of the M.A.F.M. program, students will be able to demonstrate the following:

-1. Broad knowledge of family-related content of Scripture, Christian theology and relevant course work in family social science.
+- Broad knowledge of family-related content in Scripture, Christian theology, and relevant coursework in family social science.

-2. Ability to design, implement and evaluate educational and preventive programs throughout family life span.
+- Ability to design, implement, and evaluate educational and preventive programs throughout the various developmental stages of a family.

-1. A bachelor or higher degree from an accredited four-year university or seminary with a GPA of 2.67 (B- or 80%) or above.
+- A bachelor’s or higher degree from an accredited four-year university or seminary with a GPA of 2.67 (B- or 80%) or above.

-3. A demonstration of maturity in personal and spiritual life, with two recommendations from church pastors or leaders.
+- A demonstration of personal and spiritual maturity, with two recommendations from church pastors or leaders.

-4. The ability to understand Mandarin.
-(An interview will be given to assess the listening comprehension)
+- The ability to understand Mandarin.
+(An interview will be given to assess listening comprehension.)

-5. Proof of English proficiency is required.
-Minimum TOEFL score of 470 / 52 (TOEFL iBT).
-(Applicants with a Bachelor or higher degree from English speaking schools are exempt from this requirement.)
+- Proof of English proficiency is required.
+A minimum TOEFL score of 470 / 52 (TOEFL iBT) is required.
+(Applicants with a bachelor’s or higher degree from English-speaking schools are exempt from this requirement.)

 Duration and Location

-The program must be completed in time frame between 2 to 7 years.
-Students may petition for an extension on a case-by-case basis if pass 7 years.
+The program must be completed between 2 to 7 years.
+Students may petition for an extension on a case-by-case basis.